 Eat well whatever your budget

-In addition to the grocery shops, cafés and restaurants we have on-site, your parents will be glad to know that we have several supermarkets very close to campus, so it will be easy for you to cater for your self while you are with us.
-You can reassure them that you’ll eat well and find pretty much everything you’ll need within a five-minute walk from campus.
+In addition to the grocery shops, cafés and restaurants we have on-site, you will be glad to know that we have several supermarkets very close to campus, so it will be easy for you to cater for your self while you are with us.

 The East End is famous for its history and culture.
 For more than a century, it’s been the home of Britain’s modern art scene.
 There are galleries everywhere: from the Whitechapel Gallery to the V&A’s Museum of Childhood and the Museum of London’s Docklands.
 You’ll be living in the middle of one of Britain’s most fascinating heritage sites, walking the streets of Chaucer, Charles Dickens and Zadie Smith.